by Bud Fairy

 A few days later, Representative Fred Vinson of Kentucky was asked to summarize the AMA's position.
 He lied to the effect that the medical group's legislative counsul (Woodward) "Not only gave this measure full support, but also the approval from the AMA."

 The act passed without a roll call vote.
 Now we can see why it was prepared in secret - passage of the Act put all hemp industries firmly under the control of the very special interests that most benefited from its repression over the years - prohibition police and bureaucrats working in collusion with the petrochemical companies, the timber companies, the alcohol and tobacco industries, the pharmaceutical drug companies, and today, the urine testing, property seizure, police and prison industries.

 In that same year, 1937, Du Pont filed its patent on Nylon, a synthetic fiber that took over many of the textile and cordage markets that would have gone to hemp.
 More than half the American cars on the road were built by GM, which guaranteed Du Pont a captive market for paints, varnishes, plastics, and rubber, all which could have been made from hemp.
 Furthermore, all GM cars would subsequently be designed to use tetra-ethyl leaded fuel exclusively, which contained additives that Du Pont manufactured.
 All competition from hemp had been outlawed.

-The historical essay above was written by Bud Fairy and originally published on SF Net, the coffee house network.
-The HTML version - with emphasis, pictures and minor editing - was done by Hogeye Bill.
+This essay was written by Bud Fairy in the 1990's, and originally published on SF Net, a text-based online forum in San Francisco, aka the “coffee house network.”
+This HTML version - with emphasis, pictures and minor editing - was done by Hogeye Bill.